jkunimune/Djastiz/word_guide.md

 ### oibj
 _verb_
-	*business-closedness*; can refer to dormancy in general
+	*business-closed*; can refer to dormancy in general

 ### oik
 _verb_